rengokantai/psa2archibestprac/README.md

 ##### Event Bus vs. Observable Service
 Event Bus | Observable Service
 ---|---
-Mediator pattern |
+Mediator pattern | Observer pattern
-Angular service acts as the middlema between components|
-Components don't know where data is coming from by default|
+Angular service acts as the middlema between components|Angular service exposes observable directly to components Components don't know where data is coming from by default|Components know where data is coming from Loosely coupled|Not as loosely coupled as event bus Relies on subject/observvable | Relies on subject/observable
-Loosely coupled|